josbeir/cakephp-vite/README.md

 > - Uses `rel="modulepreload"` for ES modules
 > - Automatically deduplicates URLs to prevent redundant preloads
 > - `link-header` mode is reserved for future HTTP/2 header-based preloading
+> - Requires Vite's [`build.modulePreload`](https://vite.dev/config/build-options#build-modulepreload) to be enabled (default).
+If you've disabled it in your Vite config, preloading won't work as import dependencies aren't tracked in the manifest.

 **Performance Benefits:**
 - Reduces load time by downloading dependencies in parallel